HackYourFuture-CPH/boilerplate-for-fp/working-with-git.md

         - When you have a merge conflict, git is in a state of being "in the middle of a commit".
 If you run `git status` you can confirm that you are in the middle of a merge.
         - You must tell git that you have fixed the merge conflict by adding the conflicted files to the staging area with `git add [file-path]` for each of the implicated files.
         - Finally run `git commit`.
 This will finish the commit and ommitting the `-m` option will allow git to automatically write a merge commit messages with description of what files you have solved conflicts in.

+        - You can also check this 5min video on how to resolve a simple merge conflict: https://drive.google.com/open?id=1xkxRqDIMUlLSY_ZhZE8-DHJs5TSQMrAR.